-- c.
-Provide an official high school transcript indicating graduation within the last five years with a minimum unweighted GPA of 2.6 and completion of a "fourth math" beyond Algebra II. - d.
-Successful completion of a college-level math, English and computer literacy course. - 6.
-It is recommended that the applicant spend observation time in a medical assisting environment. - 7.
+- lege computer literacy course within the past six years.
+See admissions section for additional details. - c.
+Provide an official high school transcript indicating graduation within the last five years with a minimum unweighted GPA of 2.6 and completion of a "fourth math" beyond Algebra II. - Successful completion of a college-level math, English and computer literacy course. - It is recommended that the applicant spend observation time in a medical assisting environment. - 7.
 Must take the TEAS Allied Health Exam.
 The TEAS Allied Health Exam must have been taken within the past three years and may only be taken once per academic year.
 Details for cost, testing dates and times can be secured from the Advisor.
 This is not a pass or fail test.
 It is used to measure your potential to be successful in the program.